 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 20 Minute Flow

-1. Yoga for Athletes: Recovery Program
+5. Yoga for Athletes: Increase Flexibility

-4. Yoga for Surfers: Strengthening the Legs
+6. Yoga for Surfers: Strengthening the Legs

 Need a boost in your athleticflexibility and execution?
 This well balanced sequence can be performed before your surf routine, or before any workout that requires lower body mobility.
 Feel the immediate benefits of increased agility through the hips and legs.
 In this Grokker Premium video, celebrated yoga expert Ashleigh Sergeant takes you through a yoga sequence designed to build strength and circulation through your muscles, then broadens range of motion through the joints.

-6. Hamstring Stretches
+9. Hamstring Stretches

 Get off the couch and stretch your hamstrings while you cheer on your fav team.